 The Woodlands Checkpoint is considered to be one of the busiest border crossings in the world.
 While booking your online bus tickets, you can check if your bus would be crossing Woodlands Checkpoint.
 Earlier, the Woodlands Checkpoint was the only land connecting Malaysia and Singapore.
 Later, the Tuas Second Link was built.

 The causeway acts as a water pipeline between the two nations.
 About 350,000 passengers cross the Woodlands Checkpoint by bus or other modes of travel every day.
+You can easily book bus online tickets to save the hassle of standing in long queues.

 Things to know about the Woodlands Checkpoint

 The Woodlands Checkpoint is also a train station.
-Therefore, make sure that you remember the following things about the checkpoint before booking your online bus tickets for a bus that travels via the Woodlands Checkpoint:
+Therefore, make sure that you remember the following things about the checkpoint before booking your bus tickets for a bus that travels via the Woodlands Checkpoint:

 - Woodlands Checkpoint causeway is about 1056 metres long.
 Therefore, the time taken to cross this checkpoint is around 2-3 minutes.